 With this approach the compiler must either use the specified size for each component or refuse to compile the code.
 If it compiles, objects of the array type will be 16 bits total (plus any padding bits required to make objects have a size that is a multiple of Storage_Unit, typically zero on modern machines).

-Now that we have a bit-mask array type, let's put it to use when specifying the address of an object.
+Now that we have a bit-mask array type, let's put it to use.

-objects, especially variables, are the most common case.
-In the above,
+especially variables, are the most common case.
+In the above, we say

 X'Address to query the starting address of object